+Student Counselling Services are completely free and available only to MRU students.
+Alumni are eligible for one appointment post-graduation with a focus on how to access off-campus resources.
 Student Counselling is here for you so you can continue to enjoy your activities, live well, and have a great MRU experience.
 Student Counselling can be reached at 403.440.6362